jessgilleran/google-homepage/README.md

-This code will generate a Google homepage look-a-like.
+This is my Google homepage look-a-like for The Odin Project Foundation course.